Occupational Therapy at IC

 Licensure and certification exist to protect the public.
 When you apply to take the NBCOT exam or apply for a license you will be asked whether you have a criminal record.
 This can prevent you from becoming a practicing occupational therapist.
 If you have concerns about this you may contact these agencies for a preliminary review prior to enrolling in the program.

 The NBCOT exam can be individually scheduled for you once you have completed all degree requirements, including fieldwork, and the thesis if applicable.

 Does Ithaca College offer assistance with finding a job once students graduate?

-Often employers notify the department or College of vacancies.
-These are managed by the College's career services office and are also posted in the department.
+Often employers notify the department or college of vacancies.
+These are managed by The Office of Career Services and are also forwarded by email from the department.
 The Office of Career Services will also assist you in creating a professional resume.